-One of our clients, an important company in the construction business, came to us with a plan: to build an online platform for the latest news and trends in the industry.
-The company wanted to reinforce their market leader position, make sure they attract the best talent, collaborate with innovative start-ups and build a culture of continuous growth, innovation, and excellence.
+One of our clients, an important company in the construction business, came to us with a plan: they wanted to reinforce their market leader position, make sure they attract the best talent, collaborate with innovative start-ups and build a culture of continuous growth, innovation, and excellence.

 Building a Digital Observatory

 What constitutes success in the workplace today is the ability to innovate so we wanted to create an environment in which teams can reach a maximum of creativity and performance.

 We designed a platform where employees have access to articles, statistics, studies in their field of expertise but also the opportunity to contribute with knowledge.
 The idea was to create a community of experts where users share content, engage with other members, and showcase solutions to complex projects.

 The first problem we encountered was the frequency of posting new information and user engagement.
 Employees were prioritizing the day to day projects over content creation and accessing the digital observatory.
 So the question was how to keep employees engaged in the digital observatory project.

 We tried to investigate if the principles used in gaming, such as incentivization and removing the fear of failure could be used with positive results.
 When playing, users are looking for fun, action, competition, rewards, a sense of validation and achievement for competing.

 Gamification is a technique that brings the elements specific to games in a business context to engage and motivate people to achieve their goal.
 Concrete examples of gamification techniques could be progression bars in surveys, badges on Social Media, being awarded the status of “trusted source”, “top contributor” or “influencer.”